ali-sunarlar/DevOpsProjects/RH124/Manage Files from the Command Line.md

 The ls command has multiple options for displaying attributes on files.
 The most common options are
 -l (long listing format),
--a (all files, including hidden files), and
--R (recursive, to include  the contents of all subdirectories).
+-a (all files, including hidden files), and gizli dosyalari da goruntuler -R (recursive, to include  the contents of all subdirectories). alt klasorleri de icerir

 ```sh